StateMapper/StateMapper/documentation/guides/INSTALL.md

    smap				# should print the CLI help
    ```

-   *Disclaimer: all ```smap``` calls require root login because PHP requires to be executed with the same user as the Apache server (most likely ```www-data```) to be able to read-write files correctly.*
+   *Disclaimer: all ```smap``` calls require root login because PHP requires to be executed with the same user as the Apache server to be able to read-write files correctly.*

-9. Open a browser and navigate to http://localhost/statemapper/app/
+9. Open a browser and navigate to http://localhost/statemapper/

 ## Daemon commands: